 The Improvement League of Plant City, CDC is the organizer and host of this festival located in Plant City, Florida.
 The Improvement League is a local 501c3 public charitable (non-profit) organization founded in 1982 by the late Mr. Jeremiah Bailey to provide educational, social and cultural resources to empower the community.

-Each year the Improvement League of Plant City, CDC., operates several community programs that include Striving for Excellence Academy After-School/Summer class, CSI Junior Forensics Class, Plant City Bing House Museum, collaborations with Plant City CDC, Photo Archives, Laura Street Revitalization, and the Annual MLK Festival established in 1985 (31 years).
+Each year the Improvement League of Plant City, CDC., operates several community programs that include Striving for Excellence Academy CSI Junior Forensics Class, Plant City Bing House Museum, Safe and Sound Hillsborough, collaborations with Plant City EDC, Photo Archives, Laura Street Revitalization, and the Annual MLK Festival established in 1985.

 Plant City Bing Rooming House Museum serves as a beacon of hope while reflecting on the triumphs of the past.
 This museum now houses some of the most cherished treasures, history and accounts of former Laura Street Black Business District that once thrived with shops, restaurants and businesses representing Plant City’s Lincoln/Madison neighborhoods.